Table of Contents

 Europe Currencies – The EURO

-Back in 2001 when we lived in Germany and traveled regularly to visit family and friends in the Netherlands and Belgium, I used to keep wallets with cash from both countries.
+Back in 2001 when we lived in Germany and regularly traveled to visit family and friends in the Netherlands and Belgium, I used to keep wallets with cash from both countries.
 I would invariably forget to take them with me the next time we crossed a border.
 Being caught without cash and constantly exchanging money was a pain so when the euro currency was introduced January 1st 2002, I was first in line to withdraw this shiny new currency that would combine 19 different Europe currencies.

 Traveling in the Eurozone is a breeze when it comes to money.
 Only having to deal with one currency to name one advantage.
 The Euro is the common currency used in 19 of the 28 EU member countries.
 But if you venture outside these 19 – the Eurozone – you’ll have to deal with another currency using different notes, coins, and exchange rates.
 The euro is also legal tender in Monaco, San Marino, and Vatican City.

 Eurozone neighboring countries, for example, Denmark and Switzerland, will often accept euro notes but give you change in their currency.

 The 19 Eurozone Countries

 Austria | Belgium | Cyprus | Estonia | Finland | France | Germany | Greece | Ireland | Italy | Latvia | Lithuania | Luxembourg | Malta | the Netherlands | Portugal | Slovakia | Slovenia | Spain

 There are seven euro banknotes and eight euro coins.
 The banknote denominations are €5, 10, 20, 50, 100, 200, and 500, while the euro coin denominations are 1 cent, 2 cent, 5 cent, 10 cent, 20 cent, 50 cent, €1, and €2.